How Can I learn Finite Element Analysis? The Complete Guide

-Each of the three books above presents the ideas of nonlinear mechanics in their own unique fashion.
-There is no best book here and one needs to adapt one that provides familiar notational and mathematical reading.
+Each of them presents the ideas of nonlinear mechanics in their own unique fashion.
+There is no best book here and one needs to adapt to one that provides familiar notational and mathematical reading.

-In addition, specialized topics like using FEA in contact, fluid mechanics are all dealt in detail in separate texts.
-The mathematical understanding of mixed methods, commonly used in areas like contact mechanics are by themselves a topic of detailed study.
-A good beginner book for computational contact mechanics is the text titled Introduction to Computational Contact Mechanics by A Konyukhov and R Izi.
+In addition, specialized topics such as using FEA in contact, are dealt in detail in separate texts.
+The mathematical understanding of mixed methods, commonly used in areas like contact mechanics is by itself a topic of detailed study.
+A good beginner book for computational contact mechanics is the text titled Introduction to Computational Contact Mechanics by A. Konyukhov and R. Izi.
 Two other texts on computational contact mechanics for advanced readers include:

 Finally, some books of interest to mathematicians include:

 - Finite Elements: Theory, Fast Solvers, and Applications in Solid Mechanics by D. Braess